Koukyosyumei/rhoevm/README.md

 -v, --verbose LEVEL: Set the verbosity level (0: error, 1: warn, 2: info, 3: debug, 4: trace).
 -h, --help: Display help information.
 ```

+Ensure that your environment is configured to locate the `.bin` and `.abi` files for the contracts.
+The filenames should match the contract name provided.

 ### Example